kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 run_wait_time = 30  # To define the waiting time(seconds) for the next action.

-MQTTPubData = False # To define which protocol will be tested, True:MQTT; False:MQTT-SN
+MQTTPubData = True # To define which protocol will be tested, True:MQTT; False:MQTT-SN

 TIMEOUT = 12 # Timeout time in seconds